 Sixth, some countries use their reserves to fund sectors, such as infrastructure.
 China, for instance, has used part of its forex reserves for recapitalizing some of its state-owned banks.

 Seventh, most central banks want to boost returns without compromising safety.
 They know the best way to do that is to diversify their portfolios.
-That's why they'll often hold gold and other safe, interest-bearing investments.
+They'll often hold gold and other safe, interest-bearing investments.

 How much are enough reserves?
 At a minimum, countries have enough to pay for three to six months of imports.
 That prevents food shortages, for example.

 The countries with the largest trade surpluses are the ones with the greatest foreign reserves.
-That's because they wind up stockpiling dollars because they export more than they import.
+They wind up stockpiling dollars because they export more than they import.
 They receive dollars in payment.

-Here are the countries with reserves more than $100 billion as of December 2017:
+Here are the countries with reserves of more than $100 billion as of December 31, 2017:

 |Country||Reserves (in billions)||Exports|